 So it's like watching the internet happen?

 Exactly.
 The overarching purpose of the sculpture and performance is to create a microcosm of the internet: something physical, small scale, almost like a model.
 The internet is so gargantuan and mysterious, the ways it actually works are becoming lost on people.
 But by making a model, hopefully it's not lost.
-By having user-performers actually present, you start to realise the human and emotional elements of the internet, and conversely, what the internet is doing to humanity.
+By having user-performers actually present, you start to realize the human and emotional elements of the internet, and conversely, what the internet is doing to humanity.

 The installation considers the paradox "the more connected we are online, the more physically withdrawn we become."
 Tell us more about that.